 Born and raised in San Francisco, Tim started taking classical piano lessons when he was five years old and folk guitar lessons when he was nine.
 He didn’t start playing music seriously until the age of 15, when he picked up an electric guitar and discovered how much more fun it was to play rock and roll.

 Recently, Tim has been collaborating with other West Coast artists, including Kalib DuArte of Asylum Arts.
 Tim sat in with his band, Audio Terrorist, for some live performances, engineered a remix of Your Heroin., and mastered Audio Terrorist’s greatest hits album, Who Are You?
 They are currently working on an acoustic album that will be released by KALIB.
-Tim recently started collaborating with Jeff August from Jeff August Ego Trip, releasing several singles during shelter-in-place, and co-writing songs for their new acoustic duo, Bright Tree Village.
-Tim also leads the San Jose chapter of the world-wide music community, Balanced Breakfast.
+During the Covid-19 pandemic, Tim started collaborating with Jeff August from Jeff August Ego Trip, releasing several singles during shelter-in-place.

 Tim’s influences include many bands in any genre of rock that includes layered vocal harmonies, big guitars and diverse songwriting.
 Some of his early favorites were Boston, Journey, Def Leppard, U2 and The Eagles.
 Later on, he was influenced by the Seattle sounds of Pearl Jam and Soundgarden, the pop punk of Bowling for Soup and Green Day, the industrial metal of Linkin Park, and the alternative rock of Silversun Pickups.
 More recently, he is listening to the 80s synth-revival of Bleachers and The 1975, and contemporary singer-songwriters like Frank Turner, Ben Rector, and Mat Kearney.